 Human Trafficking Versus Human Smuggling

-Although the terms human trafficking and human trafficking are used interchangeably, there are 3 main differences between human trafficking and human trafficking.
+Although the terms human trafficking and human smuggling are used interchangeably, there are three main differences between human trafficking and human smuggling.

 In the following, we will try to explain how the money movements related to human trafficking can be determined.

-Following the victim's transfer movements to detect money laundering due to human trafficking will increase detection capability.
-Profiling the victim's transfers or transactions is a good first step in determining human trafficking.
+- Following the victim's transfer movements to detect money laundering due to human trafficking will increase detection capability.
+Profiling the victim's transfers or transactions is an excellent first step in determining human trafficking.
 Checking the parties to the victim's transactions in detail will help identify human traffickers.

 As with human trafficking for sexual exploitation purposes, there are many types of trafficking for forced labor.
 Most forms of forced labor involve a type of initial recruitment of the victim.
 This is usually under the pretext of a better job abroad for a higher fee.
-In cases where the victim is forced to work in legal employment, the employer who is generally unaware that they are employing trafficked persons can pay to bank accounts of traffickers or victims.
+In cases where the victim is forced to work in legal employment, the employer, who is generally unaware that they are employing trafficked persons, can pay to the bank accounts of traffickers or victims.

 Accordingly, the red-flagged operations regarding forced labor;

-The red flag in line with accounts in financial institutions, in particular, Syria, Turkey, Turkmenistan, Uzbekistan, Afghanistan, Kyrgyzstan nationals account the movement of persons should be carefully monitored.
+The red flag in line with accounts in financial institutions, in particular, Syria, Turkey, Turkmenistan, Uzbekistan, Afghanistan, and Kyrgyzstan nationals accounts, the movement of persons should be carefully monitored.